 The Solution: Automate Meeting Capture Using A Secure Video Management System

 A solution for managing meeting recordings helps organizations tackle new security risks that arise when employees have imperfect options for storing and sharing internal videos.
 A video management system like Panopto works with your video conferencing technology to automatically capture meeting recordings, upload them to a secure online video library, and transcribe everything said in the meeting to also make the contents of your recordings searchable.
 Just as importantly, it also enables fine-grained permissions management controls for administrators so meeting recordings can only be viewed by the right people.

 What’s more, automating meeting capture at scale is a meeting modernization strategy that businesses are increasingly implementing to further support productivity and collaboration.

 According to a recent Wainhouse Research survey, 69% of respondents agreed that it is useful to have recordings of past video meetings available for later access as a reference source.
 Whether it’s the freedom to fully engage and not take notes or the ability to share a meeting with someone who couldn’t attend, there are many reasons people want to record their meetings.
 Download our latest white paper to learn 10 reasons to record your meetings.

 But pressing record isn’t enough.
 Your people need to be able to find, search and share those recordings with ease, not to mention stream and interact with them on any device to get the full benefit of these important knowledge assets.

-A secure video platform can integrate with your existing meeting solutions to help secure your internal video content assets and also help you fully maximize meeting productivity.
+A secure video platform that includes meeting intelligence solutions can integrate with your existing meeting technologies to help secure your internal video content assets and also help you fully maximize meeting productivity.

 Panopto is the leading solution for managing, sharing, and searching meeting recordings.
-Contact us today to make Panopto part of your modern meeting environment.
+Contact us today to make Panopto part of your intelligent meeting environment.